Josh Rojas Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.19 team ERA ranks 28th among all MLB pitching staffs.

+- Marsh (0-6) gets the starting nod for the Royals in his seventh start of the season.
+He's put together a 5.56 ERA in 43 2/3 innings pitched, with 50 strikeouts.

-- His last time out was on Sunday against the Chicago Cubs, when the righty threw eight innings, surrendering two earned runs while giving up five hits.
+- His most recent appearance was in relief on Tuesday when the right-hander threw 5 2/3 innings against the Oakland Athletics, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.